-First of all let me say thank you for joining the Lachlan Horne email list.
+First of all let me say thank you for taking a chance on me by downloading my free song.
 It means a lot to me to have you join up and be part of my own personal musical journey and I appreciate your taking the time to check out what I do.
 I know we’ve only just met – cyber-wise – and so I thought it would be cool to tell me a little about myself and how it has come to be that you are now reading this message from me.
-Sure you could just go and check out the Bio page of my website but that is for the general public not the people that have shown a genuine interest in my music.
+Sure you could just go and check out the Bio page of my website but that is for the general public not the people that have shown a real interest in my music.

 Okay so here it is ….